dawnmil/JavaScript-DigitalClock-Lab/README.md

 			}

-https://github.com/dawnmil/JavaScript-DigitalClock-Lab/blob/master/style/prettifyMyClock.css

-You may also copy the CSS from the above location into your .css file.

-Save.
-Deploy.
-Enjoy!
+The above code can be copied from the following location as well: https://github.com/dawnmil/JavaScript-DigitalClock-Lab/blob/master/style/prettifyMyClock.css

 ######More Practice with JS: